eddocs/doc/configuration/outputs.md

 ---
 description: >-
-  This document outlines the various Output types (Streaming and Triggers) supported by the Edge Delta agent, and how the outputs are configured.
+  This document outlines the various Output types (Streaming, Triggers and Archives) supported by the Edge Delta agent, and how the outputs are configured.
 ---